Amended and Restated Code of Ethical Business Conduct

-Merely operating within the law is just the beginning of the ethical conduct we expect and insist upon.
+Merely operating within the law is just the beginning of the ethical conduct we insist upon and expect.
 The following is a broad statement of West’s expectations regarding legal and ethical conduct.
 This statement is intended to be interpreted in the spirit of its intent and not literally, as it is virtually impossible to address every situation or condition that may arise.

 In the event of any conflict between the Code and the certificate of incorporation or bylaws of the Company, including, without limitation, provisions related to business opportunities presented to members of the Board of Directors, the provisions set forth in the certificate of incorporation or bylaws, as applicable, shall control.

 Each director and officer should be aware of the ethical practices of each of the people he or she manages.
-We must maintain an attitude, within West, that unethical actions or the appearance of unethical actions are not acceptable, even though they may seem to be standard business practices in other companies.
+We must maintain an attitude within West unethical actions or the appearance of unethical actions are not acceptable.
 This Code cannot and is not intended to cover every applicable law or provide answers to all questions that might arise; for that we must rely on each person’s good sense of what is right, including a sense of when it is proper to seek guidance from others on the appropriate course of conduct.

 Conflict of Interest: